whistlegraph/2022.aesthetic.computer/README.txt

       - https://github.com/mrdoob/three.js/blob/master/examples/js/misc/TubePainter.js
   - [] Draw a line in webXR.
   - [] Optimize 3d line geometry / make a polyline function.
+ + Later
+  - [] Updates on the 3D object pipeline.
+    - [] Also be able to delete stuff from the GPU scene.
  + Done
+  - [x] Break line into separate marks.
+  - [x] Draw a line from the 3d cursor in 3d space.
+    - [x] Stream numbers to the GPU / don't send copies of vertices every frame?
+      - [x] Add identifiers to each Form.
+      - [x] Keep track of what identifiers got uploaded to the GPU so far after each form call.
+      - [x] Only send new identifiers to the GPU.
   - [x] Clean up the whole code and optimize the API for readability.
   - [x] Make a good wasd / mouse fps camera.
     - [x] Refactor existing controls to look nicer.